Maple Native American-style Flute in F#4

 Maple NAF in F#

-I decided to make something sleek and “no nonsense” (not that my decorations are nonsense!).
+I decided to make something sleek and “no nonsense” (not that decorations are nonsense).

 View pics above (gallery) or at bottom (scroll-thru).